natnicha/BeAcross/README.md

 ### Logging into Across website
 Here is initiative placeholder users that you can use in our application
 #### Guest
-As a Guest, you no need to log in to Across website
+As a Guest, you are no need to log in to the Across website

 #### Student
 As a Student, you can use the following email and password